-The school/college also recognises that when children are not in school, such as when a learner is on a reduced timetable, suspended or excluded, they miss the protection and opportunities that education can provide, and can become more vulnerable to harm.
-Learners who have a social worker, including looked-after children, and previously looked-after children are especially vulnerable.
-The school/college proactively supports learners in the school environment and decision-making processes about reduced timetables, suspension or exclusion operate in the best interest of children as outlined in local and national guidance.
+The school recognises that when children are not in school, such as when a learner is on a reduced timetable, suspended or excluded, they miss the protection and opportunities that education can provide, and can become more vulnerable to harm.
+Learners who have a social worker, including looked-after children, and previously looked-after children, are especially vulnerable.
+The school proactively supports learners in the school environment and decision-making processes about reduced timetables, suspension or exclusion and operates in the best interest of children as outlined in local and national guidance.
+When necessary staff use individual behaviour charts to support the behaviour of pupils.
+(See national guidance Behaviour in Schools (2022), Suspension and Permanent Exclusion from maintained schools, academies and pupil referral units in England, including pupil movement (2022), Supporting pupils at school with medical conditions (2015) and local guidance Derby part-time timetable guidance and a protocol and Derby In Year Fair Access